JerryI/wolfram-js-frontend/container/README.md

 ## Known Issues

-- Release notes are not mapped correctly and might show 404
+- Release notes are not mapped correctly and might show 404 error
 - Offline documentation is not available